A man accused of torturing women is using dating apps to look for victims, police say

 He went from facing decades in prison to being sentenced to 2 1/2 years, which included the 792 days he had spent in jail awaiting trial.

-Hensman stressed at the press conference that law enforcement is focused on finding Foster and bringing him to justice, calling it a "laser-focused" and "all-hands-on-deck" operation.
-He said there will be time to look into what happened during and after Foster's time in Nevada after that.
+Hensman said at the press conference that law enforcement was focused on finding Foster and bringing him to justice, calling it a "laser-focused" and "all-hands-on-deck" operation.
+He said there would be time to look into what happened during and after Foster's time in Nevada after that.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.

-Note: Update: Foster died of a self-inflicted gunshot wound after being taken into custody during a standoff with law enforcement Tuesday night.